Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 ### Material

-# Update below this line
+# Need to update below this line
 Chapter 7 - Which animal gave us SARS?
 * <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-7">Online chapter</a>
 * <a href="https://www.bioinformaticsalgorithms.org/lecture-videos">Author videos</a>